There are numerous blog posts out there on effective email communication and I can’t pretend that mine will be groundbreaking or earth-shattering.

 1) What’s the purpose of your email communication?

-Know exactly the outcome you want to achieve and structure everything in your email communication in a way that makes it easy for the person to scan, process, and respond.
+Know the exact outcome you want to achieve and structure everything in your email communication in a way that makes it easy for the other person to scan, process, and respond.

 Have a super-clear focus for what you need out of the email message.
 (This is SUPER important when pitching as well.)